getzola/zola/docs/content/themes/zluinav/index.md

 # UI Navigation
 UI Navigation, or known as zluinav, is a Zola theme designed for accessibility rather than visual and made as easy as possible using templates and macros.
 Since I am a blind developer, I'd like to develop with accessibility as possible so visually impaired users can use them.

+This theme is also available for Hugo at [Hguinav](https://github.com/harrymkt/hguinav).

 Zola is a fast site generator written in Rust powered by tera as its templating engine and has a powerful theme creation feature.

 [Theme demo](https://harrymkt.github.io/zluinav)

+## License
 This theme is distributed under the terms of the [MIT License](https://github.com/harrymkt/zluinav/blob/main/LICENSE.md).

 ## Features of zluinav theme
 * Blog with pagination enabled; multiple blogs can be created by copying the blog directory in the content folder to the new directory for a new blog.
 This means that you can have multiple blogs in one site.
 In fact, Zola doesn't have its build-in posts, but it is possible using sections.
 * Documentation site; build accessible documentation sites by using built-in 1subsection templates specifically designed for documentation.
 * Multilingual; build your site in multiple languages.
-By default, English and Burmese have been provided as demo.
 * Custom navigation; can be set via `config.extra.nav`.
 * Customizable extrahead, header, navigation, and footer by base templates and blocks.
 * Fast; Zola generates within a few milliseconds.
-This is because not much CSS is used as well as JavaScript.
-Zluinav is built with HTML using aria whenever possible for accessibility with assistive screen reader as well as using little JavaScript as possible.
-You can rebase the templates, should you wish to add your own CSS or JavaScript content.
+Zluinav is built with HTML using aria whenever possible for accessibility with assistive screen reader as well as using JavaScript.
+You can rebase the templates, should you wish to add your own content.
 * Copy code blocks; add code blocks which can then be copied using buttons and display the code language if available, helped by JavaScript.
 * Variables; add variables to your page content to be replaced during the site generate.
 * Local date display; display dates in user's local timezone, no madder what timezone the date is set.